Charles George Gordon: Capture of Kunshan

 Gordon then reorganised his force and advanced against Kunshan, which was captured at considerable loss.
-Gordon then took his force through the country, seizing towns until, with the aid of Imperial troops, capturing the city of Suzhou in November.
+Gordon then took his force through the country, seizing towns until, with the aid of Imperial troops, he captured the city of Suzhou in November.
 After its surrender, Gordon personally guaranteed that any Taiping rebel who laid down his arms would be humanely treated.
 The Ever-Victorious Army—which was inclined to looting—had been ordered not to enter Suzhou, and only Imperial forces entered the city.
 Gordon was thus powerless when the Imperial forces executed all of the Taiping POWs, an act that enraged him.

 A furious Gordon wrote that executing POWs was "stupid", writing, "if faith had been kept, there would have been no more fighting as every town would have given in".
 In China, the penalty for rebellion was death.
 Under the Chinese system of familial responsibility, all family members of a rebel were equally guilty even if they had nothing to do with the rebellious individual's acts.
 The mandarins were thus much inclined to execute not only Taipings, but also their spouses, children, parents, and siblings as being all equally guilty of treason.

 Gordon believed this approach was militarily counterproductive, as it encouraged the Taipings to fight to the death, which Gordon felt to be very unwise as the Taiping leader Hong Xiuquan, had become murderously paranoid, conducting bloody purges of his followers.
-Many Taipings were willing to surrender only if the Imperial government would spare the lives of themselves and their families.
+Many Taipings were willing to surrender only if the Imperial government would spare their lives and those of their families.
 Even more importantly, Gordon had given his word of honour that all of the Taipings who surrendered would be well-treated, and regarded the massacre as a stain on his honour.